charleschuang1993/Gene-ID-management/README.md

 # match-gene-ID-from-different-database
-match different Gene ID from GENCOD, GRCG38, ENSEMBL ...
+TCGA gene id is provided by ENSG, but another database is provided by ENSP.
+We are not sure those version result in hard to match and merge the information from two resource.
 COMPARTMENTS database generated the gene list with ENSP.
-We could not sure that which ensembl version it is.
+We are not sure that which ensembl version it is.